-About the TAMEST 2022 Annual Conference: Forward Texas—Community Health and Well-Being
+About the TAMEST 2022 Annual Conference: Forward Texas—Imperatives for Health

 Our TAMEST 2022 Annual Conference, Forward Texas: Imperatives for Health, will explore how Texas can build the vibrant, healthy communities of tomorrow and address topics like health care, housing, infrastructure and infectious disease.
 Forward Texas will bring together our research community to identify what Texas communities need in order to be strong and successful.
 It will also be an important opportunity to examine the response to the COVID-19 pandemic in our state, look at the virus’s long-term impacts on our communities and to discuss the innovative solutions and interventions that happened as a result.

 The TAMEST Annual Conference is open to all in the research community.